Burke's Law (1963 TV series): Premise

 The anomaly of a millionaire police captain is explained in a first episode conversation between Detective Tim Tilson and a potential witness.
 Told that Amos Burke is Head of the Homicide Division and a millionaire, the witness asks: "Why a cop?"

 Tilson: "Why're you a construction man?"

 Witness: "It's what I do best."

 Tilson: "That's why he's a cop."

 A variant is repeated in the 1994 revival.

 The title of each episode begins with the words "Who Killed...?" with the name or description of the victim (who invariably dies or is found dead in the show's opening minutes) completing it.
 Five or six "special guest stars" comprise the list of suspects.
 Burke is then driven to the crime scene in his Rolls-Royce by his loyal chauffeur, Henry.

 Burke is an eligible bachelor whose dates with various gorgeous women are often interrupted by calls to begin a new case.
 He can be—though rarely—distracted by an alluring woman, and is often the object of much female interest.

-Burke is assisted by Detective Tim Tilson (Gary Conway), Detective Sergeant Les Hart (Regis Toomey), and chauffeur Henry (Philippine actor Leon Lontoc).
+Burke is assisted by Detective Tim Tilson (Gary Conway), Detective Sergeant Les Hart (Regis Toomey), and chauffeur Henry (Filipino actor Leon Lontoc).
 Two recurring characters were coroner George McLeod/McCloud (Michael Fox) and desk sergeant Gloria Ames (Eileen O'Neill).

 Tilson is a brilliant, thorough young detective whose skill at finding clues and tracing references results in his "almost" solving the crime, only to be outflanked by Burke's cool intuition and years of experience.
 Les Hart is a no-nonsense, seen-it-all veteran (perhaps a nod to Toomey's numerous roles as cops in feature films) who has known Burke for years and is on a first name basis, while Henry often provides comic relief.
 The characters share a team camaraderie reflected in mild jokes about each other's foibles.